Odd Ways Your Menstrual Cycle Changes You

 Bathroom Habits

-Because your progesterone levels combine with chemicals similar to hormones called prostaglandins which signal your uterus to contract and cramp.
+As your progesterone levels combine with chemicals similar to hormones called prostaglandins which signal your uterus to contract and cramp.
 You may get diarrhea spells and more gas than you’re used to.
-These hormones and chemicals like prostaglandins send a similar signal to the intestines which are the reason for more frequent bathroom trips during your period.
+These hormones and chemicals like prostaglandins send a similar signal to the intestines which is the reason for more frequent bathroom trips during your period.

 If you suffer from irritable bowel syndrome or GI tract conditions, these symptoms may happen even more frequently.